DIY Deep Water Culture, The Recirculating Oxygen System

-This led me to install bigger and larger bore dripper pipes, I had just modified one system before I went away for a week, when I came back the plants were all much larger as expected but what I didn’t expect was the flow rate had been too high and as the roots had grown the roots had blocked the drain and were growing fully flooded! that’s when I had a eureka moment and went and bought some brewing and builders buckets and started experimenting.
+This led me to install bigger and larger bore dripper pipes, I had just modified one system before I went away for a week, and when I came back the plants were all much larger than expected but what I didn’t expect was the flow rate had been too high and as the roots had grown the roots had blocked the drain and were growing fully flooded! that’s when I had a eureka moment and went and bought some brewing and builders buckets and started experimenting.

 Here is a Water farm bottom modified to recirculate the nutrients.

-in this picture ,you can see the water entering the bucket from the right through a half inch fitting and exiting through a 1 1/2″ fitting this picture shows nicely the sort of flow I like to have through the buckets.
+in this picture, you can see the water entering the bucket from the right through a half-inch fitting and exiting through a 1 1/2″ fitting this picture shows nicely the sort of flow I like to have through the buckets.

-The level in the rez is set so that the water level in the bucket is touching or a couple of inches above the bottom of the the inner bucket (the one with the holes drilled in it).
-The reason for this is I dont like cord roots (the type you see in bubbler bucket grows) to me this is wasting root space.
+The level in the rez is set so that the water level in the bucket is touching or a couple of inches above the bottom of the inner bucket (the one with the holes drilled in it).
+The reason for this is I don’t like cord roots (the type you see in bubbler bucket grows) to me this is wasting root space.

 Here are some pics showing what I mean, these aren’t my pics I am only using them to illustrate my point.
 If you look closely you can see that the roots nearest the bottom of the pot are like cords, this type of root develops when you have a gap between your nutrient level and the pot.
-I prefer not to have this type of root system as the cords do very little other than support the weight of the roots below.
+I prefer not to have this type of root system as the cords do very little other than supporting the weight of the roots below.

-DWC + Recirculation will help increase your yields dramatically, its very simple to achieve you simply add a remote reservoir install a pump and recirculate the nutrient solution as per the excellent cad drawing below how the recycling system works, it is a very simple system.
+DWC + Recirculation will help increase your yields dramatically, it’s very simple to achieve you simply add a remote reservoir install a pump, and recirculate the nutrient solution as per the excellent cad drawing below how the recycling system works, it is a very simple system.

-The first drawing shows the level in the grow bucket set by a external rez, this is useful if you want to drain your system as it simply drains to the rez by gravity. : )
+The first drawing shows the level in the grow bucket set by an external rez, this is useful if you want to drain your system as it simply drains to the rez by gravity. : )